0xcindyv/multiverso/README.md

 ## Overview

-The Bitmap Metaverse Viewer transforms sequences of numbers into interactive 3D representations, where each number represents the size of a block in the metaverse space.
+203779.bitmap Multiverso Community transforms sequences of numbers into interactive 3D representations, where each number represents the size of a block in the metaverse space.
 This project uses advanced layout algorithms to organize blocks efficiently, creating a visually appealing and navigable representation of your metaverse space.

 ## Live Demo

-Experience the Bitmap Metaverse Viewer online:
+Experience the 203779.bitmap Multiverso Community:

 - [multiverso.club](https://multiverso.club) - Main site

 ## Key Features

-- **Interactive 3D Visualization**: Explore your metaverse space in 3D with intuitive camera controls
+- **Interactive 3D Visualization**: Explore the multiverso space in 3D with intuitive camera controls
-- **Spaceship Navigation**: Control a virtual spaceship to fly through your metaverse space
+- **Spaceship Navigation**: Control a virtual spaceship to fly through the multiverso
 - **Collision Detection**: Experience realistic interactions with blocks in the environment
 - **Data Analysis**: View detailed statistics about your space, including size distribution
-- **Sharing Capabilities**: Share your space with others via URLs or social media
-- **Image Export**: Capture and save images of your 3D visualization
-- **Configuration Management**: Save and load different bitmap configurations
-- **File Import/Export**: Import and export your data in TXT and JSON formats
-- **Responsive Interface**: Works seamlessly on both desktop and mobile devices
+- **Responsive Interface**: Works on desktop for now

 ## Technologies